srnichols/StampsPattern/docs/DOCS.md

     Your single source of truth for the Azure Stamps Pattern, organized by role and learning path to help you navigate architecture, deployment, operations, security, and compliance.

+    ---
+    # Documentation Hub

+    This is the central documentation index for the Azure Stamps Pattern.
+It is organized by role and learning path so newcomers, developers, architects, and operators can quickly find what they need.

     ## 🎯 Start Here — 60 second checklist

     - Read `README.md` (project overview & prerequisites).
     - Run the Live Data Path: `docs/LIVE_DATA_PATH.md` to seed Cosmos and validate Management Portal ↔ DAB ↔ Cosmos.
     - For local development: follow `docs/DEVELOPER_QUICKSTART.md` (run Functions + Portal locally).